How Can I Make My Own Pureed Baby Food?

-If you have questions on how to make these recipes, or are looking for more ideas, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
-They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm (ET).
+If you have questions on how to make these recipes or are looking for more ideas, reach out to our team of registered dietitians and lactation consultants for free!
+They’re here to help on our free to live chat from Monday - Friday 8am-6pm (ET).
 Chat now!

 Tips for preparing homemade baby food

 Avoid adding salt or sugar to baby food

 Our little one’s food preferences are formed early in life, so avoiding or severely limiting these strong added flavors before the age of one is important.
 In fact, the 2020-2025 Dietary Guidelines for Americans recommends no added sugar at all before the age of 2 years.12

 Additionally, you want your baby to experience and get used to the true flavors of food so that they are more likely to accept them in the future!11

 Find the right consistency for your purees.
 Most babies start with thinner purees and work their way up to thicker ones as they learn to manage food in their mouth and then swallow.

 If you need to thin your puree for a younger baby, try adding reserved cooking water, no-salt-added veggie stock, prepared formula, or breastmilk.

 If you need to thicken up your puree for an older baby, it can sometimes be as simple as adding less liquid.
 You can also try adding baby cereal, plain whole milk yogurt, wheat germ, mashed low-sodium cottage cheese, mashed banana, pureed sweet potato, or pureed tofu.